 Auditions for Mr. A’s Amazing Maze Plays

-Auditions for Mr. A’s Amazing Maze Plays by Alan Ayckbourn will be held on Wednesday, August 8th and Thursday, August 9th from 7:00 PM – 9:00 PM.
-Invited callbacks, if necessary, will occur on Sunday, August 12th.
+Auditions for Mr. A’s Amazing Maze Plays by Alan Ayckbourn will be held on Sunday, August 12th from 5:00 PM – 7:00 PM.

 This play will be our second Theater for Young Audiences (TYA) production of the year, aimed at providing opportunities for children and their families to experience high-quality theater while learning and practicing good audience etiquette.
 Performances will be held October 6 – 14; two performances (afternoon and evening) on each Saturday and one afternoon performance each Sunday.
 Broadview Heights Spotlights’ Theater for Young Audiences Series is supported in part by the residents of Cuyahoga County through a public grant from Cuyahoga Arts & Culture.

 All auditions will occur at the Broadview Heights Spotlights Theater, located in Building #22 on the Broadview Center Property at 9543 Broadview Road, Broadview Heights, OH 44147.
 Our facility is located to the left of the Police Station in the rear of the of property.
 Follow the blue “Theater” signs once turning into the main driveway.